FlockOfBirds/camera/README.md

  #### Save button
     This caption acts as the save/submit button.
 This button is hidden in capture mode.
  #### Capture icon
     The name of the Glyphicon for the take picture button.
-Append the only last name of the glyphicon like "camera".
+Append the only last section of the glyphicon like "camera".
  #### Use picture icon
     The name of the Glyphicon for the save/submit picture button.
-Append the only last name of the glyphicon like "download".
+Append the only last section of the glyphicon like "download".
  #### Switch camera icon
     The name of the Glyphicon for the switch camera button.
-Append the only last name of the glyphicon like "refresh.
+Append the only last section of the glyphicon like "refresh.
  #### Caption
     The type of labels for the buttons.